Amanbig/medical_chat_bot/README.md

-# ChatBot with AI LLM Bot with File Upload
+# ChatBot with AI LLM Bot

 A modern web application that integrates a conversational AI chatbot with real-time user interactions and smooth animations.
 Built using **React**, **Framer Motion**, **Lucide Icons**, and **ShadCN Components** on Frontend and **FastApi** on backend.